Rainbow-Dreamer/sf2_loader/README.md

 You can download the macOS compatible version of sf2_loader from [release page](https://github.com/Rainbow-Dreamer/sf2_loader/releases/latest) of this project.

-Open terminal in the folder `sf2_loader(macOS compatible)`, firstly run `pip install midiutil`, and then run `python setup.py install` to install this package.
+Open terminal in the folder `sf2_loader(for macOS)`, firstly run `pip install midiutil`, and then run `python setup.py install` to install this package.

 (some of the codes are changed for macOS compatible version of this pakcage for compatibility, so you cannot use pip to install this package, because that will install the version for Windows)